 - 1. An employee may be granted personal leave of absence from their entire FTE without pay for up to one year.
 Such leave may be extended for up to one additional year when requested by the employee. - 2.
-All leaves under this article wil be subject to the following: - a.
-A leave request or leave extension request for the following school year should be submitted by March 31 of the current school year. - b.
-Teachers who do not hold continuing status with the district may only apply for a leave equal to the duration of their temporary assignment. - c.
-Personal leaves commencing after the start of the school year may be granted if a qualified replacement teacher can be hired.
-Leaves commencing after the beginning of the school year may be granted if the leave is to begin after a break of one week or more in the school calendar or at semester or term end. - d.
-Where a request for personal leave is denied the affected teacher may request (and will be provided) with the reason(s) for denying their application. - e.
-A teacher who accepts a permanent appointment in education, outside of School District 83, while on leave, must immediately disclose this fact to School District 83 and in discussions with the Board and NOSTA, may be asked to resign.
+All leaves under this article wil be subject to the following: - A leave request or leave extension request for the following school year should a. be submitted by March 31 of the current school year. - b.
+Teachers who do not hold continuing status with the district may only apply for a leave equal to the duration of their temporary assignment.